BOKEO PROVINCE

 Located about one hour upriver of Houai Xay is the remarkable Souvannahkhomkham archeological site.
 A network of temples, stupas and Buddha statues, it was first established during the 5th century and has been re-built many times.
 The current ruins date back to the Lane Xang Kindgom from the 14th-16th century.
 The area is actually comprised of 40 sites spanning 10,000 hectares.
 Highlights include a 7 meters-high Buddha statue, one of the biggest in Laos, which was long ago raided for treasures concealed inside.

-Houayxay is the proud capital of the Bokeo province in Laos, sat fimly on the banks of the Mekong River and the Thailand border.
-Houayxay has become a popular border crossing, running regular ferries and with the 4th Friendship Bridge to to Chiang Khong, Thailand.
-The town also has a small domestic airport with regular flghts to Vientiane and Luang Prabang, and is popular river port for slow boats and cruisers running down the Mekong River to Pakbeng, luang Prabang and beyond.
+Houai xay is the proud capital of the Bokeo province in Laos, sat firmly on the banks of the Mekong River and the Thailand border.
+Houai xay has become a popular border crossing, running regular ferries and with the 4th Friendship Bridge to to Chiang Khong, Thailand.
+The town also has a small domestic airport with regular flights to Vientiane and Luang Prabang, and is popular river port for slow boats and cruisers running down the Mekong River to Pakbeng, Luang Prabang and beyond.